z0r0n/nedgedb/readme.md

 Node module for Progress OpenEdge database with nosql front end interface.

 ## Description
-This node library helps you perform CRUD operations on OpenEdge Database both synchronuosly or asynchronously.
-The node module communicates with the ODBC drivers installed which in turn fetches records from the database.
-The records are fetched as JSON objects.
+This library helps you perform CRUD operations on OpenEdge Database both synchronuosly or asynchronously from a node.js application.
+The node module communicates with the ODBC drivers installed which in turn fetches records from the database as JSON objects.

 ## Installation
 ```bash